 Collaborators and Co-editors: A list of all persons in alphabetical order (including their current organizational affiliations) who are currently, or who have been, collaborators or co-authors with the investigator on a research project, book or book article, report, abstract, or paper during the 48 months preceding the submission of the proposal.
 Also, include those individuals who are currently or have been co-editors of a special issue of a journal, compendium, or conference proceedings during the 24 months preceding the submission of the proposal.
+Finally, list any individuals who are not listed in the previous categories with whom you are discussing future collaborations.
 If there are no collaborators or co-editors to report, this should be so indicated.